TONYOG12/LeetCodeSolutions/README.md

 # LeetCodeSolutions

-This repository contains all the correct solutions to leetcode questions I have attempted.
+This repository contains all the solutions to leetcode questions I have attempted.
-These solutions will be the optimal way  figured out to solve the particular problem.
+These solutions will be the most optimal way I figured out to solve the particular problem.